jeff-boykin/old-work-docs/Documents/revised-rubric-template.md

 > ID Note: The following section is only intended for mid-course and final projects.

-## PROFESSIONAL SKILLS
+## PROFESSIONAL DEVELOPMENT
-Meets Expectations: Demonstrates ability to communicate and collaborate with others in the classroom and/or on a team.
+**Meets Expectations**: Demonstrates ability to communicate and collaborate with others in the classroom and/or on a team.
 You treat your peers, teammates, instructors with respect, make and follow agreements, and maintain a growth mindset.
-Your performance will be assessed based on the criteria in the rubric below:
+Application of these learning goals will be assessed using the criteria below:

 #### Performance Evaluation
 > Mark boxes with 'X'